xendit/coding-exercises/Refactoring/2. Refactoring Imperative and Functional Logic/steps.md

 #### Achieving Line Coverage

 Our first task is to write enough tests so we can reach 100% line coverage.
 Try to write the fewest number of tests to achieve this.

+Reference the fixtures in the tests folder to use in your tests when relevant.